 Ports facilitate computers to differentiate among different kinds of traffic.
 The email traffic lands on a different port (port 25), and web traffic lands on a different (port 80) even though both reach the computer over the same network connection.

-The incoming packet's headers define which port it should be forwarded.
-Each network request contains the port, IP address, and the network protocol to complete the request's destination network address.
+The incoming packet's headers define which port it should be forwarded to.
+Each network request contains the port, IP address, and protocol to complete the request's destination network address.

 There are two types of network ports on each computer.